MI-FraunhoferIWM/data2rdf/docs/examples/abox/3_json.md

-# ABox generation from a json file or Python-dict with metadata and time series
+# JSON file or Python-dict with metadata and time series

 ```{note}
 This example is building up on the very first one about the [CSV file with metadata and time series](1_csv.md).
 Please start from this chapter in order to fully understand the content of this example.
 ```

 ## General understanding

 Typically, data can also be provided in the serialization of a json file, which ulimately can be parsed in to a dict object in Python.